 Most causes of rhabdomyolysis are reversible.

 If rhabdomyolysis is related to a medical condition, such as diabetes or a thyroid disorder, appropriate treatment for the medical condition will be needed.
-And if rhabdomyolysis is related to a drug or drug, its use will have to be stopped or replaced with an alternative.
+And if rhabdomyolysis is associated with a drug or drug, its use will have to be stopped or replaced with an alternative.

 After the treatment, talk to your doctor about the necessary limitations in your diet or activity.
 And, of course, avoid the possible causes of rhabdomyolysis in the future.

-In this sense, it is advisable to always go to a specialist and follow the medical prescriptions to the letter to reduce the symptoms and development of the disease in a shorter period of time than expected, instead of extending it unnecessarily.
+In this sense, it is advisable to always go to a specialist and follow the medical prescriptions to the letter to reduce the symptoms and development of the disease in a shorter period than expected instead of extending it unnecessarily.